digitalocean/pydo/README.md

 ## Local generation

-Sometimes you want to make changes to the client configurations or customizations and test them locally.
+You may want to make changes to the client configurations or customizations and test them locally.
 Everything you need to do this is in the Makefile.
 Below will provide instructions on how to generate the DO python client locally:

 The following command will will download the latest published spec and generatethe client:
 ```